SinghTushar20/Learn-to-Code/01-Basic Computer Science/Assembly/Readme.md

 - The tool chain is the name for the process of taking code written by a human and converting it into something that the computer can directly execute.
   - This includes the compiler, or assembler, the linker, the loader, and the debugger.

+## Why Learn Assembly

+- Gain a Better Understanding of Architecture Issues.
+- Understanding the Tool Chain
+- Improve Algorithm Development Skills
+- Improve Understanding of Functions/Procedures
+- Gain an Understanding of I/O Buffering

 ## Basic Processor Architecture